ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

       db.restaurant.insert({"id": "2","restaurantName": "GO Burger","zipcode":"950030","phone":"408-456-7675","address":"101 Oak Ave","email":"goto@gmail.com"});
       ```

-   3. Excecute the command ```mongo``` in your all secondary nodes EC2 instance and insert some data in your burger database
+   3. Excecute the command ```mongo -u admin -p cmpe281 --authenticationDatabase admin``` in your all secondary nodes EC2 instance and insert some data in your burger database

       You should be able to see both the records being inserted.